Case Study

 June 07, 2022

-1A Medizintechnik launched its first online shop for emergency medicine shortly before the corona pandemic.
-The initial investments paid off within a year.
-But the company is also benefiting elsewhere from its first digitization steps.
+Just before the outbreak of the COVID-19 pandemic, 1A Medizintechnik launched its first online shop for emergency medical equipment.
+The initial investments paid off within a year, but the company has also benefited from its first steps toward digitalization in other ways.

 Shopware